-(c) Whenever possible guards will be given one (1) full weeks notice prior to the closing of a crossing.

-Section 7.04 Specialty Assignments.
-All special assignments (e.g., churches, etc.) will go up for bid and selection will be made by departmental seniority.

-Employees covering Sunday church traffic crossings will receive either five (5) hours pay or six and one-half (6 1/2) hours pay depending on the assignment.

-Section 7.05 Trading of Assignments.
-The voluntary trading of crossings between guards is allowable.
-There will be no voluntary trading of permanent assignments after bidding for the first two months of school.
-However, the trade of permanent crossing assignments is considered a permanent exchange, and not subject to provisions outlined in Section 7.02 (f).

-Section 7.06 Back to School Meeting.
-All employees covered by this Agreement who attend the required back to school meeting shall receive two (2) hours pay at their regular rate of pay as compensation.

-Section 7.07 CPR.
-Since it is mandatory by the Police Department that all guards must be certified in CPR each year, where possible, classes for CPR will be scheduled during the school year during the day.
+- (c) Whenever possible guards will be given one (1) full week's notice prior to the closing of a crossing. - Section 7.04 Specialty Assignments.
+All special assignments will go up for bid, and selection will be made by seniority when all other factors are equal. - Section 7.05 Back to School Meeting.
+All employees covered by this Agreement who attend the required back to school meeting shall receive two (2) hours pay at their regular rate of pay as compensation. - Section 7.06 CPR.
+Since it is mandatory by the Police Department that all guards must be certified in CPR each year, where possible, classes for CPR will be scheduled during the school year during the day. - Section 7.07 As permanent changes occur, the Department will furnish the Union every two (2) weeks (if necessary) on pay days with updated lists of work locations, times and assigned employees.

-HOLIDAY ADMINISTRATION
+ARTICLE 8 -- HOLIDAY ADMINISTRATION